prod-feng/Install-Lustre-2.15-with-ZFS-2.1.2-on-Rocky-Linux-8.6-/README.md

 Rocky Linux release 8.6 (Green Obsidian), Kernel: 4.18.0-372.19.1.el8_6.x86_64.

+Lustre 2.15.1, Zfs 2.1.2.
+For testing purpose, I use the new feature of dRAID(distributed RAID) for building the OST.

 #### For my testing purpose, I use loop devices instead of real drives; and I set the MDS/MGS and OSS on the single computer.

 ## 1 Download Lustre and ZFS rpm packages